huyngopt1994/python-Algorithm/README.md

 ## Introduction

-This is repo to store solutions for algorithm, per solution per module
+This is repo to store solutions, my learning about data structure and algorithms from multiple sources.
 ## Knowledge
 ### String
 ####What